ShermainePeh08/MLOPs_WebApp/README.md

 ```
 ## MLOPs Lifecycle
 ### DVC
-- Data Version Control was used on the data and mlruns folder to manage and version data and experiments.
+- Data Version Control was used on the data folder to manage and version data.
     - To initialize dvc run
         ```bash
         dvc init